MohammedAljazairy/The-Mansion-Part-I/README.md

 # The-Mansion-Part-I
-The Linkdin video link https://www.linkedin.com/posts/mohammed-aljazairy-870167309_glad-to-share-this-game-with-you-guys-this-activity-7363305766159597570-AtJJ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAE6C9hQB6YEnE4RdweB6mLBN4ZpElvoeJWs
+The LinkedIn video link https://www.linkedin.com/posts/mohammed-aljazairy-870167309_glad-to-share-this-game-with-you-guys-this-activity-7363305766159597570-AtJJ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAE6C9hQB6YEnE4RdweB6mLBN4ZpElvoeJWs
 This is the first person game you play as detective Sam and his loyal companion dog Cooper together you try to get to the mansion and discover the mysteries within the island.
 A mysterious letter, unsigned but sealed with the emblem of the long-abandoned Ashbourne Mansion, calls him to investigate a string of unexplained disappearances.
 Sam arrives by boat with his loyal dog, Cooper, only to find the mansion's towering gates locked and unwelcoming.
 With